-- Masks — We have distributed masks to all students.
-They are required to be worn in the Argiro Student Center and all major administrative and academic buildings.
+- Masks – We have distributed masks to all students.
+All students, faculty, and staff are required to wear masks in the Argiro Student Center and in all campus buildings, as well as when walking outside with others.
 Employees in sensitive areas are required to wear masks throughout their work period.
 More information about masks

 - On-campus dining – We have taken a number of steps to keep diners safe:

 - restricted access to our dining hall to MIU students, faculty, and staff only (no outside guests)

 - installed a battery of sinks outside the entrance to the dining building and engaged a security guard, requiring all to scrub their hands before entering the building

 - required all diners to sanitize their hands using hand sanitizers stationed outside the dining hall entrance

 - added professional food servers (all of whom wear masks) so that diners do not touch serving utensils

 - screened off the food in the serving lines so that only the servers have access to it